cran/rUM/README.md

 + A research project template.
 It creates a new RStudio project that has your choice of an `analysis.qmd` Quarto file or `analysis.Rmd` R markdown file with tidyverse and conflicted.
 + Quarto and R Markdown templates which include they YAML header and start up blocks that load the tidyverse and conflicted packages.

-The plan is to add UM thesis and dissertation Markdown templates.
+* 💥 NEW in Version 1.0.2 💥 We cleaned (i.e., linted and styled) the code and fixed a couple small formatting issues in the paper templates.
+The automatically produced paper code should pass checks based on the [tidyverse style guide](https://style.tidyverse.org/).

 ## How to I add rUM?

-Modern version RStudio (v2022.07 or later) ships with Quarto; update to the most recent version of RStudio [here](https://www.rstudio.com/products/rstudio/download/).
+Modern versions of the RStudio interface (v2022.07 or later) ships with Quarto; update to the most recent version of RStudio [here](https://posit.co/download/rstudio-desktop/).
 If you know what you are doing, you can install the latest version of Quarto directly from [here](https://quarto.org/docs/get-started/).

 Then you should run this in the console of RStudio: